- Why you need to spend at least six months on the ground at any business you buy.

 Can You Work Remotely As A Business Buyer?

 The COVID-19 pandemic caused a lot of changes in the world.
-One of the biggest is that people became accustomed to working remotely.
+One of the biggest is that people have become accustomed to working remotely.
 While this paradigm shift has provided new opportunities to many people, it isn’t a practical lifestyle for business buyers – especially in the home services sector where Acquira concentrates the lion’s share of its attention.

 “In home services, you have your materials and things usually stored at the office or the warehouse.
 So you need somebody to monitor it,” explains Quinn Huffman, Director of Operations at Acquira.
 “These businesses are often 30 years, 40 years, 50 years old.
 All of this work has always been done in-house.
 So it's not really a remote industry.”